ProductBuilders/productbuilders/docs/contribute.md

 To maintain quality and consistency:

-- Write in a clear, concise manner
+- Write in a clear, concise manner accessible to non-technical readers
-- Use practical examples where possible
+- Use practical examples from real-world experiences where possible
 - Cite sources for statistics or research
 - Use inclusive language
 - Follow the existing structure and formatting